Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 The Detroit Evolution Animation

 Old maps were layered and animated to reveal the scale of Detroit’s transformation from French colonial trading post, to 19th-century boom, to 20th-century decline.
 Cartography highlights how political policies, technological changes, and the Great Migration accelerated racial segregation and the decline of mass transit.
 Detroit reflects broader trends seen in American cities.
 Project developed with historian Robert Fishman for an exhibit and lecture, funded by Egalitarian Metropolis grant from Mellon Foundation.
-VIEW PUBLICATION
+VIEW PROJECT >

 Notre-Dame of Paris Construction Sequence